Cocona Sakurai: 2022

 Managing only 117th place in the QT (qualifying test) rankings, Sakurai played the 2022 season on the LPGA of Japan StepUp Tour, which is the lower developmental circuit for players without LPGA of Japan Tour exemptions, as the main field of professional competition.

-Sakurai started her pro career with a 3rd-place tie at the Rashink･NINGINEER/RKB Ladies tournament (March 29-30).
-In June, she won the ECC Ladies Golf Tournament (June 1-3), her first professional tournament win with a 13-under par score, shaking off same-age rival Haruka Kawasaki.
+Sakurai started her pro career with a 3rd-place tie at the Rashink･NINGINEER/RKB Ladies tournament (29-30 March).
+In June, she won the ECC Ladies Golf Tournament (1–3 June), her first professional tournament win with a 13-under par score, shaking off same-age rival Haruka Kawasaki.

-At the Hokkaido Meiji Cup (August 5-7), only in her second entry of a tournament of the LPGA of Japan Tour after becoming a pro, she was tied for 1st place till the 17th hole but lost out to the winner Min-Young Lee on the final hole to finish at a 2nd-place tie.
+At the Hokkaido Meiji Cup (5–7 August), only in her second entry in a tournament of the LPGA of Japan Tour after becoming a pro, she began the final day in the final group for the first time and tied for 1st place with a birdie at hole 17 on the final day.
+However, she lost out to the winner Min-Young Lee, who birdied the final hole, to finish in a 2nd-place tie.

-Sakurai’s first overseas tournament was the Simone Asia Pacific Cup (August 18-20, Indonesia), where she finished in a 4th-place tie in the individual competition (70-75-68=213) and 5th place in the team competition teaming up with Maria Shinohara.
+Sakurai's first overseas tournament was the Simone Asia Pacific Cup (18–20 August, Indonesia), where she finished in a 4th-place tie in the individual competition (70-75-68=213) and 5th place in the team competition teaming up with Maria Shinohara.
 Through her experience there, she began showing interest in playing in the LPGA.

-She won the Sanyoshimbun Ladies Cup (September 16-18) and The Chugoku Shimbun Chupea Ladies Cup (September 22-24) back-to-back.
-After placing a 26th-place tie in the next match, she won the Kanehide Miyarabi Open (October 6-8) and then the Japan-Taiwan Friendship Udon-Ken Ladies Golf Tournament (October 14-16) for another two straight titles, making it 4 wins in a span of only 5 weeks.
+She won the Sanyoshimbun Ladies Cup (16–18 September) and The Chugoku Shimbun Chupea Ladies Cup (22–24 September) back-to-back.
+After placing a 26th-place tie in the next match, she won the Kanehide Miyarabi Open (6–8 October) and then the Japan-Taiwan Friendship Udon-Ken Ladies Golf Tournament (14–16 October) for another two straight titles, making it 4 wins in a span of only 5 weeks.

 Overall, she won five tournaments, the most seasonal wins in the history of the LPGA of Japan StepUp Tour, in only 16 tournaments.
 She is also the youngest player ever to be ranked first in total prize money for a season, earning over 25,000,000 yen, also the most ever in a season, for the LPGA of Japan StepUp Tour.
-In addition to her victories, she had five top-10 finishes and never failed to make the cutline.
-In the second half of the final day of the Japan-Taiwan Friendship Udon-Ken Ladies Golf Tournament, where she had a total score of 63, she shot a 28 including two eagles for the latter half, setting a record for the lowest half score on the LPGA of Japan StepUp Tour.
+In addition to her victories, she had five top-10 finishes and never failed to make the cut.
+In the second half of the final day of the Japan-Taiwan Friendship Udon-Ken Ladies Golf Tournament, where she had a total score of 63, she shot a 28, including two eagles for the latter half, setting a record for the lowest half score on the LPGA of Japan StepUp Tour.

+Besides her accomplishments on the LPGA of Japan StepUp Tour, she played in five LPGA of Japan Tour tournaments, made one top-5 finish, was 92nd in earnings, and was 94th in Mercedes point rankings.

+At the JLPGA Awards 2022, Sakurai was awarded for her 1st place finish in the LPGA of Japan StepUp Tour Money Rankings.